conradakunga/Blog/_posts/2026-06-03-beware-null-values-can-trip-you-up-when-using-dapper.md

 I have [extensively discussed]({% post_url 2025-02-25-simpler-net-data-access-with-dapper-part-1 %}) the use of the excellent library [Dapper](https://github.com/DapperLib/Dapper) for **database access** with most database engines.

-Today we will look at a potential problem you can run into unless you understand how to use [nullable value](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) types.
+Today, we will look at a potential problem you can run into unless you understand how to use [nullable value](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) types.

 Take a **common** scenario where you need to retrieve the **time** in the **database server**.

-The code is as simple at this:
+The code is as simple as this:

 ```c#
 using (var cn = new SqlConnection("data source=;;uid=sa;pwd=YourStrongPassword123;TrustServerCertificate=true"))